mattermost/mattermost-load-test-ng/docs/config/deployer.md

 The file is expected to be gzip compressed.
 This can also point to a local file if prefixed with "file://".
 In such case, the dump file will be uploaded to the app servers.

+## ServerHostname

+*string*

+The name of a host that will be used as a new entry in the /etc/hosts file of the app nodes, so that it points to the proxy private IP or, if there's no proxy, to the current app node.
+This config is used for tests that require an existing database dump that contains permalinks.
+These permalinks point to a specific hostname.
+Without this setting, that hostname is not known by the nodes of a new deployment, so those permalinks cannot be resolved.